Quick Guide to eCommerce SEO

 Trustworthiness and familiarity will be something else your customers (and search engines) will be on the lookout for.
 Customers expect to see a familiar product page layout when they land on your site.
 Here’s a great example from our customer, FurnitureBox:

-Everything the customer needs to know can be found in one place.
-From price, shipping, and delivery information, to reviews and product recommendations with a clear call to action.
 If your product page has a familiar feel to it, you’re less likely to get bounce rates.
 Importantly, the fewer bounce rates you have, the more authority your site will have from the search engine’s perspective.
+Think of it as a reciprocal relationship.

 Meta titles & descriptions